zbhavyai/melody-engine/README.md

 # Melody Engine

-Prompt based instrumental music generation.
+Prompt based instrumental music generation for any given duration.

 ## :rocket: Getting started

+Build from source and run it locally.

 1. Initialize the project